Saudi government measures

 - Beneficiaries: All SMEs, according to the Institution Circular No. 381000064902, dated 16/06/1438 AH, and financing companies subject to the supervision of the Monetary Agency

 - Postponement period: All outstanding installments (including accrued profits) from March 14, 2020 CE to September 14, 2020 CE.
-On September 1st 2020, this program was further extended for an additional 3 months ending December 14th 2020.

 - Funding bodies: Banks and finance companies subject to the supervision of the Saudi Arabian Monetary Agency.

-- The value of the program reaches 30 billion riyals, and the program aims to reduce the potential impact of the decrease in the cash flows that SMEs may face, by delaying the payment of the obligations of the beneficiaries for a period of nine months, and the amount allocated to the financing entities will be used to cover the cost of financing to those actors.
+- The value of the program reaches 30 billion riyals, and the program aims to reduce the potential impact of the decrease in the cash flows that SMEs may face, by delaying the payment of the obligations of the beneficiaries for a period of six months, and the amount allocated to the financing entities will be used to cover the cost of financing to those actors.